Views of Oahu’s Ko Olina Resort

 Without a doubt the beautiful blue lagoons are Ko Olina’s greatest treasure.
 These sheltered lagoons provide a safe swimming environment for kids.
 The relatively smooth water in these lagoons make it an ideal place to try stand-up paddle boarding and kayaking.

 Andy and I enjoyed relaxing in loungers under an umbrella just a few steps away from the lagoon.
-Another great way to enjoy the lagoons is to lace up your gym shoes and hit the paved path that hugs each of the three lagoons.
+Another great way to enjoy the lagoons is to lace up your gym shoes and hit the paved path that hugs each of the lagoons.

 A few of the resort and nearby amenities include: